 -Plant all tropicals.
 Water well and they will thrive in this heat.

 -Plant heat-loving annuals.

 -Feed perennials and annuals to keep them blooming.
-Dr. Earth products are ideal because they are organic and won’t burn the plants in this heat.
+Organic fertilizers like Fox Farms or Dr. Earth are ideal because they are organic and won’t burn the plants in this heat.

 -Water lawn in the early morning so it will have time to dry before night.